Shuffle Sharding

 Background

-The default strategy allows to have a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.
+The default strategy allows for a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.

 1. An outage affects all tenants